turingschool/mod-0-curriculum/session1/data-types-be.md

 In programming, one of the most common ways to interact with data is to store data/information in a `variable` - this allows us to reference a word in our computer's memory that returns the data we've stored.

 We are going to learn about two concepts together as we dive into our first technical content: variable assignment and data types.
-To help frame this lesson, we will be conceptualizing a grocery shopping applaction!
-For each of the data types we research, we'll brainstorm examples of how we might use that data type in a grocery store app and practice assigning variables to each specific data type!

 ### Variable Assignment x Re-assignment
 In Ruby, assigning/declaring a variable follows a very clear pattern.